HOME GENERATORS

 You probably know already that there are two basic types of home generators: stationary and portable.
 They are often called gensets because they are actually the sets comprising of an alternator and an engine.

 I would like just to emphasize all the drawbacks and the issues associated with each of these types.
-Before going over the details, let's start with a quick background information.
+Before going over the details, let's start with a quick background information for those who are new to this subject.

 Connection of generator to house